Flohhhhh/JuiceBar/README.md

 - Juice Bar does not open a normal app window.
 - It appears in the menu bar when there is useful charging or discharging time information to show.
-- If you do not immediately see it, the app may be in an AC or transition state where the menu bar item is intentionally hidden until a fresh estimate is available.
+- If you do not immediately see it, the app may be in an AC or transition state where the menu bar item is intentionally hidden until a fresh plausible estimate is available.
+- Discharge fallback baselines are persisted in `UserDefaults`, so valid learned discharge behavior can still be reused after app relaunch or machine restart on the same macOS account.
+- Implausible estimates are hidden instead of clamped.
+Juice Bar currently rejects discharge estimates above 24 hours and charging estimates above 12 hours.

 ## For Contributors